Deep dive: stats + scales + guides

 • Each scale is a function from a region in data space (the domain of the scale) to a region in aesthetic space (the range of the scale)

-• The axis or legend is the inverse function: it allows you to convert visual properties back to data
+• The axis or legend (also known as a guide) is the inverse function: it allows you to convert visual properties back to data

 Scale specification